erikdubois/Ultimate-Elementary-Os/README.md

 ------------------

 Plank is NOT implemented here since plank is part of the system.

-Not sure but I believe Plank was already installed in Ubuntu Mate.

 Start plank from the menu.
 CTRL + Right-click the plank and choose preferences and put in on top.
 I choose a transparent theme.
 But there are more themes out there if you want.